Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M303 T0 F1 S220
 ```

-F1 = Use full part cooling fan PWM when tuning, if you normally use less then use that lower value.
+F1 = Use full part cooling fan PWM when tuning, if you normally use less than full part coolin in a print, then use that lower value.

 S220 = temperature to tune at.
+Select the temperature you will be printing at.
+If you pan to use a wider range of temperatures you can either tune at a middle temperature, or have multiple sets of M307 parameters and switch them in your start gcode or filament gocde.

+Future tuning cycles, after the initial calibration, can use the "A" parameter

 ## Extruder setup

 Use the following commands, adjust if you have changed the CAN address
 ```